 If you are concerned about the water in your home, the City of Kalamazoo offers water testing to water customers.
 To have your water tested, please call (269) 337-8550 for more information and to schedule sampling.

-From newly paved roads, new utilities, and replaced lead services, the 2017 construction season has been very busy.
-In certain areas of the water system, customers have experienced periods of elevated iron causing brownish/rusty looking water.
+From newly paved roads, new utilities, and replaced lead services, construction season can be very busy.
+In certain areas of the water system, customers experience periods of elevated iron causing brownish/rusty looking water.
 The primary cause of the majority of these situations is the “stirring up” of the water in the water mains from construction-related activities.
 The City performs hydrant flushing in the Spring and Fall seasons to remove much of the sediment and iron that accumulates over time in the water main.
 On occasion, household and businesses would also benefit from flushing their interior plumbing.
 The Michigan Department of Environmental Quality has prepared pdf guidelines (115 KB) that explain how you can perform a beneficial interior flushing of your property's plumbing.
 The guidelines are available online pdf here (115 KB) .

 The City of Kalamazoo takes issues related to our water system or water quality seriously.
 If you have questions or concerns, please call our Water Supply Operations number at (269) 337-8756.
 Other water related information is available at www.protectyourwater.net.